-When purchasing a pair of Responseability sunglasses, you will receive a unique QR code.
-This will provide information on where the batch of plastic, that your sunglasses have been made from, has been collected.
-The plastic collected to produce the sunglasses is primarily collected in the ocean outside Jakarta, Indonesia.
+When purchasing a pair of ResponSEAbility sunglasses, you will receive a unique QR code.
+This will provide information on where the batch of plastic that your sunglasses have been made from was collected.
+The plastic collected to produce the sunglasses is primarily collected in the ocean off Jakarta, Indonesia.

-We have a close collaboration with Resea who works with the fishermen on a daily basis.
+We have a close collaboration with Resea who work with the fishermen on a daily basis.

 Who collects the plastic?

 The collectors are local Indonesian fishermen who collect plastic on their way out to set nets or on their way back home.
-The local Indonesian fishermen are heavily affected by increasing plastic pollution, as it affects the amount of fish.
-We have a close collaboration with these fishermen and provide them with material that they might need.
+The local Indonesian fishermen are heavily affected by increasing plastic pollution as it negatively impacts fish stocks.
+We have a close collaboration with these fishermen and provide them with materials that they might need.

 What type of plastic is used to produce your sunglasses?

-We use a plastic-type called PET (polyethylenterephth) to produce our sunglasses.
-This is e.g. the same type of plastic material that single-use water bottles are made of.
+We use a plastic type called PET (polyethylene terephthalate) to produce our sunglasses.
+This is the same type of plastic material that single-use water bottles, for example, are made of.

-We have been working with the best in the industry and we are very confident that our sunglasses will turn out pretty great and awesome.
+We work with the best in the industry and we are very confident that our sunglasses will turn out pretty great and awesome.

-We're working with the awesome company Resea, who collects plastic from the ocean in close collaboration with local fishers.
+We're working with the awesome company Resea, who collect plastic from the ocean in close collaboration with local fishermen.
 Without them, we would not have as much plastic removed from the ocean as we have now.

 Together with the company Ocean Waste Plastic we have tested every type of plastic and failed several times.
-After many tests we finally hit it right with PET (polyethylene terephthalate).
-Because the plastic that is collected from the ocean is very degraded, every pair of sunglasses will be and look unique, as the plastic behaves differently for each pair.
-This has also impacted some of our frames and has given them small beauty flaws - but this just makes them more unique than ever.
+After many tests, we finally hit it right with PET (polyethylene terephthalate).
+Because plastic that is collected from the ocean is very degraded, each pair of sunglasses will be and look unique, as the plastic behaves differently for each pair.
+This has also impacted some of our frames and has given them small beauty flaws - but this just underlines their uniqueness.